 According to Simon Sinek, most companies have no idea why customers choose their products.
 Successful companies, however, let their customer approach driven by three questions that make up the Golden circle:

 - the WHAT

 The HOW is an explanation of what the company does.
-In this ring of the circle, the company explains why their products/services are better or stand out from the competition.
+In this ring of the Golden Circle, the company explains why their products/services are better or stand out from the competition.

 The WHY is about what a company believes in, not about making a profit.
 Therefore, inspired and influential companies communicate from the inside out rather than outside in.

 Apple starts with the WHY, the centre of the Golden Circle.
 So instead of communicating what they do and make and how they do or make their products, they communicate their vision to their potential buyers.

 They think differently thereby challenging the status quo.
 Then they proceed to the HOW question by informing their potential buyers that their eye-catching designs are easy to use.

 Finally, they arrive at the WHAT question: they make computers.

 Simon Sinek argues that customers do not buy products because of what companies do but because of why they do it.

 Influential companies do not structurally differ from the competition, however their customers think they do.